14 Best Ways to Protect Strawberry Plants from Birds

 This post contains affiliate links, including but not limited to, Amazon Associates.
 As such, I earn from qualifying purchases.
 Full disclosure located here.

-14 Ways to Protect Strawberry Plants from Birds
+14 Best Ways to Protect Strawberry Plants from Birds

 1. Netting

-Simply drape netting over your berry bushes and plants to prevent pests from getting at them.
+Simply drape netting over your strawberry patch to prevent pests from getting at them.
 How quick is that?
 Simple yet effective.

 However, placing netting directly on the strawberry plants poses a few challenges.
-First, the strawberries on the outer edges of the plant will still be accessible to the birds, so you’ll still have some losses.
-Second, the plants gets caught up in the netting so when you go to harvest the berries, you will find yourself frustratingly fighting with the netting.
+First, the strawberries on the outer edges of the plant will still be accessible to the pesky birds, so you’ll still have some losses.
+Second, plants tend to get caught in the netting so at harvest time, you will find yourself frustratingly fighting with the netting.

 VIVOSUN Garden Netting, 13′ x 16.4′ Reusable Protection Net Mesh